mnakib/MSLabs/Exchange-Install.md

 Get-WindowsFeature -Name *AD*
 ```

+## Deploy a new domain and forest

-## Use ADDSDeployment module cmdlets to deploy a new domain and forest, or additional domain controller:
+Use ADDSDeployment module cmdlets to deploy a new domain and forest, or additional domain controller

 ```
 Get-Command -Module ADDSDeployment